 When all of the important information is on the table, you and your doctor can work together to choose the right treatment.
 According to the Current Opinion in Psychiatry report, patients are much more likely to get the treatment recommended by experts and less likely to relapse if they felt involved in decisions.

 "Depressed patients often sense a loss of control over their lives, so it is especially important to encourage them to make their own decisions and give them a stake in their treatment," according to the Harvard Mental Health Newsletter.
 Tell your doctor that you want to be involved in the process.

-It's probably fair to say that both sides could listen and communicate better.
 If depression has made it hard for you to concentrate, consider asking your doctor if you can record your conversations; that way, you can play them back if you need to.
 You might also take a close friend or family member along as your patient advocate: He or she can take notes and help you remember what was said in the session.

 A patient advocate can also help you remember your follow-up appointment.
 Far too often, the back-and-forth between the doctor and patient ends as soon as the patient walks out the door.
 A study published in an issue of Psychiatric News found that only 20 percent of patients diagnosed with depression and prescribed antidepressant medicine had sufficient follow-up care in the following three months.

 Experts recommend at least three visits with a physician or mental health provider during the first 12 weeks after diagnosis, but try to schedule your first appointment between weeks 2 and 4 to discuss both possible side effects and symptoms improvement.
 Doctors should also keep in mind that when patients wait too long in between appointments, it's easier to stray from the treatment plan.
 Many experts recommend that doctors closely monitor depression in the same way they manage diabetes, heart disease, and other chronic illnesses.